 Want to save this recipe?

-2. Apply non-stick spray or butter the bottom and sides of a 9-inch ceramic pie dish or casserole dish.
-Rip and crumble puff pastry into 1-inch pieces.
+- Grease the bottom and sides of a 9-inch ceramic pie dish or casserole dish.
+Rip and crumble puff pastry into 1-inch pieces and place one-third of the pieces onto the bottom of the pie dish.

-4. Continue layering the puff pastry pieces and dried fruit mixture until everything is in the pie dish.
+- Sprinkle one-third of the nuts and dried fruit over it.
+Continue layering the puff pastry pieces and dried fruit mixture until everything is in the pie dish.

-5. In a heavy pot over medium-high heat add milk, sugar, vanilla, cardamom and cinnamon.
+- Heat the milk, sugar, vanilla, cardamom and cinnamon.
 Whisk until sugar is dissolved and milk is hot and frothy.
 Slowly pour the hot milk over the puff pastry pieces until all is absorbed.

 Egyptian Bread Pudding (Om Ali) with Raisins and Nuts